MinaProtocol/mina/frontend/website/docs/my-first-transaction.md

 ## Create a new account

 Once our node is synced, we'll create a public/private key-pair so that we can sign transactions and generate an address to receive payments.
-For security reasons, we'll want to make a directory that is harder for attackers to access:
+For security reasons, we'll want to put the keys under a directory that is harder for attackers to access.

-    $ mkdir keys && chmod 700 keys

-Now run the following command and use `my-wallet` as the path:
+Run the following command which creates a public and private key `my-wallet` and `my-wallet.pub` under the `keys` directory:

     $ coda client generate-keypair -privkey-path keys/my-wallet

-This creates a private key at `my-wallet` with a public key at `my-wallet.pub`.

 !!! warning
     The public key can be shared freely with anyone, but be very careful with your private key file.
 Never share this private key with anyone, as it is the equivalent of a password for your funds.